Tsallis-Cirto Hubble parameter: Explaining DESI data and High redshift Supermassive Black Hole: SMBH: Over-density evolution under VMOND

 We stress that this turnaround redshift (resulting from this choice of $\delta_{int}$) is well within an observationally viable redshift range $15\:\lsim z\: \lsim\: 50$ \cite{barkana} from 21cm radiation. \\\\ When compared to the Newtonian only evolution where $\Delta=\delta$, we note that

-We can see the VMOND potential significantly lifts $z_{ta}$ to a much higher redshift, which could provide the model basis to address the issue of massive galaxies at high redshifts. \\\\ From Eq.(\ref{ta}), we can estimate the turnaround time when the overdensity reaches $\delta=1$.
-In a matter only universe, we have the scale factor $a(t) \propto t^{2/3}$, so that
+We can see our model acceleration significantly lifts $z_{ta}$ to a much higher redshift, which could provide the model basis to address the issue of massive galaxies at high redshifts. \\\\ The detail estimate of relaxation and virialisation time can be found in \cite{wong3}.
+For $\delta_{int}=2.8\times 10^{-3}$ a tight central configuration could occur at